 - Number of staff recruited on part-time or flexible working arrangements and retained for at least two months multiplied by S$1,500; or

 - 80% of the declared project costs, whichever is lower, subject to a cap of S$90,000 per company.

 The Flexi-Works!
 Fund is an initiative by the Singapore Workforce Development Agency (WDA), in partnership with the National Trade Union Congress (NTUC) and Singapore National Employers Federation (SNEF).
 Interested companies can apply for the fund by contacting the NTUC or SNEF.

 On a Final Note

-Adopting work-life strategies is a win-win situation for both organizations and employees.
-Moreover, work-life balance programs tend to have a positive effect not only at the micro-level but also at the macro-level, benefitting the economy as a whole.
+Adopting work-life strategies is a win-win situation for both organisations and employees.
+Moreover, work-life balance programs tend to have a positive effect not only at the micro-level but also at the macro-level, benefiting the economy as a whole.
 What distinguishes Singapore from other economies is the quality of its workforce.
-It has therefore become increasingly important to implement work-life strategies across all business sectors especially among SMEs as they comprise of individual small sized workforces that operate in a highly competitive market.
+It has therefore become increasingly important to implement work-life strategies across all business sectors especially among SMEs as they comprise of individual small sized workforce's that operate in a highly competitive market.
 By introducing funding schemes such as the WoW!
 Fund and Flexi-Works!
 Fund the Singapore government ensures that companies and employees reap the maximum benefits of adopting work-life balance programs.